-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 DataTypes object with all the types available in our database.

-Next, we define the structure of our data using an object where each key corresponds to a database column and the value of the key defines the type of data that we are going to store.
+Next, we define the structure of our data using an object where each key corresponds to a database column and the value of the key defines the type of data we’re going to store.
 You can see the list of data types in the Sequelize.js documentation.
 The tables in the database are going to be created automatically based on this information.

 In the case of the date column, we also define a how Sequelize should return the value using a getter function (

 get key).
-We indicate that before returning the information it should be first passed through the Moment utility to be formatted in a more readable way (
+We indicate that before returning the information.
+It should be first passed through the Moment utility to be formatted in a more readable way (

 MMMM Do, YYYY).

-Note: Although we are getting a simple and easy to read date string, it is stored as a precise date string product of the Date object of JavaScript.
+Note: although we’re getting a simple and easy-to-read date string, it’s stored as a precise date string product of JavaScript’s Date object.
 So this is not a destructive operation.

 Finally, we return our model.